-But, but… You just rented an RV trip in California.
+But, but… You just rented an RV trip in New Jersey.
 Does any of this apply?
 As with renting a car, the RV rental dealer may have a short-term policy you can purchase.
 But first, check if your regular auto insurance provides rental coverage for RVs as part of your regular policy or as a low-cost add-on.
 You may be able to save some money and, if you get into an accident during the trip, you’ll have the peace-of-mind of working with your regular insurance provider you trust.

 On the Road with RV Insurance

 Now that you understand the types of RV insurance, you can take your next trip across the country, or simply up the coast, knowing that you are abiding by the law and protecting your family and belongings just as you would at home.